 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Post-Disaster Recovery/ Reconstruction Code No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Responsible Person, Department or Agency Post-Disaster Recovery/ Reconstruction Code No - - - How has or will this be integrated with the HMP and how does this reduce risk?

 Real Estate Disclosure Requirements Yes Senate Bill 3110; P. L. 2023, c.
-93, July 3, 2023 State Sellers and Landlords of commercial or residential property
+93, July 3, 2023 State Sellers and Landlords of commercial or - residential property